nkalyanpur/nkalyanpur.github.io/index.md

 layout: default
 ---
 <br><br>
-Hello, and thanks for visiting my page!
-I am a PhD candidate in the Department of Government at [The University of Texas at Austin](https://liberalarts.utexas.edu/government/).
-I study the politics of business, primarily at the international level; topics of particular interest include international economic law, taxation, public-private governance, and diplomacy.
-Some of my work has been published in *International Organization*, *The Review of International Organizations*, *Business and Politics*, and *AEA: Papers and Proceedings*.
-I received a BA in Political Science from [Temple University](https://www.temple.edu/) in 2017, and remain convinced that Philadelphia is the world's greatest city.
-I am currently on the academic job market.
+Hi!
+I am an Assistant Professor at the [Internanional Relations Department of the London School of Economics]. (https://www.lse.ac.uk/international-relations).
+I research topics at the intersection of extraterritorial governance and economic statecraft.
+Some of my work has been published in the *European Journal of International Relations, *International Organization*, *Journal of Common Market Studies, *Perspectives on Politics*, and the * Review of International Political Economy**.
+Prior to graduate at Georgetown University's Government Derpartment, I received a BA in Philosophy, Politics, and Economics from Brown University and worked as a Research Associate at Harvard Business School.

-You can find my CV (last updated September 2021) [here](assets/Thrall_CV_Sep2021.pdf).
+You can find my CV [here]().

 #### Publications (Peer-reviewed)